Alternate format: Canadian Common Criteria program instructions v1.8 (PDF, 500 KB)

 - For PP-conformant evaluations, a CAVP certificate is required for the cryptography claimed.

-- For EAL-conformant evaluations where cryptography is used for supporting functionality, a CAVP certificate can be used for the cryptography claimed.
+- For EAL-conformant evaluations where the product provides cryptography used for supporting functionality, a CAVP certificate can be used for the cryptography claimed.
 Under certain conditions, testing using a Known-Good implementation may be acceptable in lieu of CAVP.

 In all cases, only Cyber Centre approved cryptography is to be used.
-This publication identifies and describes approved cryptographic algorithms and appropriate methods of use.
+ITSP.40.111 – Cryptographic algorithms for UNCLASSIFIED, PROTECTED A, and PROTECTED B Information identifies and describes approved cryptographic algorithms and appropriate methods of use.

 The Cyber Centre requires that evaluators verify the presence of all cryptographic implementations claimed by the vendor.
 It is not sufficient for testing labs to merely point to a CAVP/CMVP certificate.
 This verification can take various forms depending on the type of implementation and the level of access the evaluator has to the underlying functions of the TOE.